What are Phases 3 & 4 of EMDR Therapy?

-Up to this point the Bilateral Stimulation (BLS) that you have become familiar with is slow and short sets (used in Phase 2).
-The difference in BLS used in Phase 4 that you will experience is that the sets are both longer and faster.
+Up to this point, the Bilateral Stimulation (BLS) in EMDR Therapy that you have become familiar with, is slow and short sets (used in Phase 2).
+During Phase 4 of EMDR, you will notice that the bilateral stimulation speed is faster and the time in between passes is longer.

-It's important to have realistic expectations around speed of reprocessing memories.
+It's important to have realistic expectations around speed of reprocessing memories in phase 4 of EMDR.
 In most cases, it may take more than one session to fully clear out or bring a memory down to a Subjective Unit of Disturbance (SUD) of 0 with a clear Body Scan.

-EMDR can’t take a “bad experience” and turn it into a “good experience”.
-The goal of reprocessing is to help your brain store the traumatic memory in a way where it is no longer hijacking your nervous system (and causing intense reactions) when it is brought to mind.
+EMDR Therapy cannot take a “bad experience” and turn it into a “good experience”, but it can stop the "bad experience" from affecting you day-to-day.
+The goal of reprocessing in EMDR Therapy is to help your brain correctly store the traumatic memory in a way where it is no longer hijacking your nervous system (and causing intense reactions) whenever you are triggered in the present.

-The goal of reprocessing is to reduce the level of disturbance and reduce symptoms (including behavioral, emotional and somatic)
+The goal of phase 4 of EMDR Therapy is to desensitize the target memory, and reduce the level of disturbance and associated symptoms (including thoughts, feelings, actions and sensations.)

-The reality of reprocessing is that: "Sometimes it gets worse before it gets better".
+The reality of reprocessing in EMDR Therapy is that it's pretty common to feel worse before you feel better.
+That means that it's working!
 Trust the process and know that in some cases the level of disturbance (SUD) may increase before decreasing.

 The speed and length of BLS used in Phase 4 mimics what happens in our brains during REM sleep.
 (If you've ever watched someone's eye lids when they're sleeping you may have noticed their eyes moving left and right- this is exactly what BLS does).
 The length and speed of BLS is what promotes the reprocessing of the traumatic memory.

-Some common shifts people experience during Phase 4 may include:
+Some common shifts people experience during Phase 4 of EMDR Therapy may include: